Yahya-Saleh/Projects/C/Vigenere/ReadMe.md

 # Vigenere

-Takes in a plaintext and a keyword, and returns a ciphertext. for better understanding of thos project check the [`Caesar project`](../Caesar).
+Takes in a plaintext and a keyword, and returns a ciphertext. for better understanding of this project check the [`Caesar project`](../Caesar).

 ## Vigenère’s cipher